Pantone color systems – The worldwide color standard.

-Pantone Matching System for print products.
+Pantone Matching System for printed materials.

 Pantone Connect – The digital solution.

-Wear and its consequences.
+Wear and tear and its consequences.

-• Sophisticated ink formulations can be consistently
+• Sophisticated color formulations can be consistently implemented

-• Printing on commercially available offset papers (148 g/m², 118 g/m²)
+• Printing on standard offset papers (148 g/m², 118 g/m²)

 • Rigorous quality assurance during ongoing production

-• Contact between pages = scratches, abrasion
+• Contact between sides = scratches, abrasion

-• Exposure to light = fading
+• Light exposure = fading

 • Paper aging = yellowing

-• Humidity = accelerated paper aging
+• Humidity = Accelerated paper aging

 Pantone